If you made any changes in Pure these will be visible here soon.

 Due to the interdisciplinary nature of my research, I have a wide range of research interests.

-Perhaps the most prominent of these interests is in bioethics: where I have interests ranging from moral judgement in Autistic individuals to life-limiting conditions and the nature of grief.
 I have researched extensively in the fields of genomics and neuro-ethics, specifically behavioural genetics and the philosophy of psychiatry/mental disorder.
 I have also conducted research on the notions of autonomy and agency (developing my own theory of developed agency) and how it relates to young people, as well as the philosophy of childhood more generally.

-I have an interest in empirical bioethics/philosophy, and during my PhD research I devised a research method (and corresponding theory) which appraised the moral sophistication, consistency and agency of individuals.
+I have an interest in public health and the philosophy of public health, children's rights, jurisprudence/feminist jurisprudence and empirical bioethics/philosophy, and during my PhD research I devised a process (and corresponding theory) for appraising the moral sophistication, consistency and agency of individuals.
+I am also interested in the Philosophy of Psychology.

 External Roles and Professional Activities